joque10/EngineeringProjects/index.md

 ### Design and Implementation

 ### Bitmask Alphabet
 [This](font.h) is a link to our alphabet.
 In that file, is an array of bitmasks that represent various letters and symbols to be displayed by our Spinning LED array.
-We assign every character 6 different flashes of the array, soThe image below shows how the letter first
+We assign every character 6 different flashes of the array, so each character requires 6 different bit patterns.
+The image below shows how each bit pattern is represented with a hexademical number, showing how the hexademical number for the first pattern in the letter 'A' is found.

 ![image](https://user-images.githubusercontent.com/39937655/146619547-390835c1-8dae-44d9-abd4-b2cbf27592a9.png)